cdapio/cdap/cdap-docs/developers-manual/source/pipelines/getting-started.rst

 - If you haven't already, :ref:`download and install the CDAP SDK <standalone-index>`.
 - :ref:`Start CDAP <start-stop-cdap>`, open up a web browser, and go to the :cdap-ui:`CDAP UI <>`.

-.. _cdap_pipelines-getting-started:
+.. _cdap-pipelines-getting-started:

 Start CDAP Pipelines
 ====================

-- To start creating a CDAP pipeline, either select *Pipelines* from the pull-down menu in the upper left, or go to the :cdap-application-studio:`CDAP Pipelines URL <>`.
+- To start creating a CDAP pipeline, either select *Pipelines* from the pull-down menu in the upper left, or go to the :cdap-studio:`CDAP Pipelines URL <>`.

   This will take you to a list of pipelines, which will most likely be empty: